 Trump's Promises Of Deportations Create Uncertainty For N.J.
 Family

-This story is part of Kitchen Table Conversations, a series examining how Americans from all walks of life are moving forward from the presidential election.
+This story is part of Kitchen Table Conversations, a series from NPR's National Desk that examines how Americans from all walks of life are moving forward from the presidential election.

 In some ways, Desiree Armas is your typical high school senior.
 She's getting ready to take the test for her driver's license.
 And she's applying to colleges.